-- Do not remove the strip from the bottle until immediately before it is to be used for testing.
+- · Do not remove the strip from the bottle until immediately before it is to be used for testing.
 Replace the cap immediately and tightly after removing the reagent strip.
-Do not touch the test areas of the strip. - Do not read any test pad after 2 minutes; color changes that occur after this time are of no diagnostic value. - Discoloration or darkening of the test pads may indicate deterioration.
+Do not touch the test areas of the strip. - Do not read any test pad after 2 minutes; color changes that occur after this time are of no diagnostic value. - · Discoloration or darkening of the test pads may indicate deterioration.
 If this is evident, or if test results are questionable or inconsistent with expected findings, the following steps are recommended: (1) confirm that the product is within the expiration date shown on the label; (2) check performance against known negative and positive control materials; (3) retest with fresh product.
-If proper results are not obtained, consult your local Siemens representative, or contact the Customer Service Department for advice on testing technique and results. - Contamination of the urine specimen with skin cleansers containing chlorhexidine may affect protein test results.
-The user should determine whether the use of such skin cleansers is warranted.
+If proper results are not obtained, consult your local Siemens representative, or contact the Customer Service Department for advice on testing technique - · Contamination of the urine specimen with skin cleansers containing chlorhexidine may affect protein (and to a lesser extent specific gravity and bilirubin) test results.
+The user should determine whether the use of such skin cleansers is warranted. - It is especially important to use fresh urine to obtain optimal results with the tests for bilirubin and urobilinogen, as these compounds are very unstable when exposed to room temperature and light.